asim/aslam/README.md

 and multiple phases of development.
 From a small bootstrapped startup to a VC funded company powering 100+ APIs.
 This included the popular [Go Micro](https://go-micro.dev) framework.
 The project led to $2m in seed funding.

-Prior to that Asim worked at [Hailo](https://en.wikipedia.org/wiki/Hailo), on the platform team, helping bring to life v2 of Hailo's ambition of becoming a global ride hailing startup.
-This included their big rewrite towards a microservices platform called H2O.
+Prior to that Asim worked at [Hailo](https://en.wikipedia.org/wiki/Hailo), helping bring to life v2 of Hailo's ambition of becoming a global ride hailing startup.
+This included their big rewrite towards a Go based microservices platform called H2O.

 ### Contact